Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 Linear list
 Non linear list
- operating system related questions, different data structures, sorting algorithms, Explain Projects, question on data structure- like array, stack, queue, tree,  react states, spreed operators, JavaScript function what is event emitter, how to avoid callback hell, difference between mySql and nosql 2)javascript is a multithreaded or singlethreaded, 3)javascript is a asynchronous or synchronous,4)About projects 5)what is promise 6) what is callback  8)what is OOPS,9) what is operating system?
+ operating system related questions, different data structures, sorting algorithms, Explain Projects, question on data structure- like array, stack, queue, tree,  spreed operators, JavaScript function what is event emitter, how to avoid callback hell, difference between mySql and nosql 2)javascript is a multithreaded or singlethreaded, 3)javascript is a asynchronous or synchronous,4)About projects 5)what is promise 6) what is callback  8)what is OOPS,9) what is operating system?
  2. What is cloud Providers, 3.
 Services of AWS ,4.difference between Aws (s3) and Database,5.Name of dataStructures and explain each of them in one line, 6.Tell me verbally how you merge two sorted array, without using any constraints, eg like without storing into any empty array or without pushing it into a empty array. like you can not make > let result = [], and pushing everyelement into it.